 Photos courtesy Aileen Taylor

 Samuel was born 22 May 1891 at Crich, the son of John and Margaret Taylor.
-John died in 1895 aged thirty-two when Samuel was three years old.
+His father died in 1895 aged thirty-two when Samuel was three years old.
 The family lived at Rose Cottage, Whatstandwell and Samuel worked as a warehouse hand.
 He enlisted in January 1915 at Derby aged twenty-three, an unmarried wire-dresser of Yews Cottage, Crich and a Baptist.
 He entered France in March 1917 and the following year, March 1918, he was wounded but remained on duty.
 He was demobbed in February 1919.